imchinmay/Machine-Learning/README.md

 # Machine-Learning
-My learnings and projects related to Machine learning by following the Zoomcamp
+My learnings and projects related to ML by following the Zoomcamp

 ## About ML Zoomcamp